A stratified polyhedral homotopy method for sampling positive-dimensional zero sets of polynomial systems: Reducing general cases to standard unmixed cases

 In summary, the framework developed here can also be applied to mixed Laurent systems simply by considering random linear combinations of the Laurent polynomials in the system.
 We conclude this section with a few remarks on the more subtle points.

 \begin{remark} In the case of $q = n$, i.e. $F$ being a square system, it is well known that

 This follows from the monotonicity of the mixed volume function.
 That is, the transformation $F \mapsto RF$ may or may not increase the BKK bound, which is the number of homotopy paths defined by the stratified polyhedral homotopy.
-Conditions for the equality of the two was first discovered by Maurice Rojas in 1994 \cite{Rojas1994Convex}.
-Variations of these conditions have since been rediscovered a couple of times \cite{BihanSoprunov2019Criteria,Chen2019Unmixing}.
-As listed in Ref.~\cite{Chen2019Unmixing}, for many important families of Laurent systems derived from applied sciences, the two sides of \eqref{equ: unmixed vs mixed} are identical, and thus the randomization process does not inflate the number of homotopy paths one has to track using the unmixed version of the stratified polyhedral homotopy method. \end{remark}
+Conditions for the equality of the two were first discovered by M. Rojas in 1994 \cite{Rojas1994Convex}.
+Variations of these conditions have since been rediscovered several times \cite{BihanSoprunov2019Criteria,Chen2019Unmixing}.
+As listed in Ref.~\cite{Chen2019Unmixing}, for many important families of Laurent systems from applications, the two sides of \eqref{equ: unmixed vs mixed} are identical, and thus the randomization process does not inflate the number of homotopy paths one has to track. \end{remark}